NyanOnline/DRO-Client-Fork/README.md

 Main goal get people upgrade from 1.8.0 to 1.8.4 by addressing bugs so crystal warriors work doesn't go to waste.

-Currently fixed, changed or Added!
+Currently fixed, changed or Added since V1.82.0.
 ---------------------

 Audio engine Bass.DLL removed and changed to miniaudio.
 Replaced a propriety audio engine with an AGPLv3 compatible one.